Nikola Mijailović (footballer)

-Nikola Mijailović (Никола Мијаиловић; born 15 February 1982) is a Serbian former footballer.
+Nikola Mijailović (Никола Мијаиловић; born 15 February 1982) is a Serbian former professional footballer.

 Club career

 Amkar Perm

 In 2011 Mijailović joined FC Amkar Perm, where coach Rashid Rakhimov frequently played him as defensive midfielder.
 When Miodrag Božović became Amkar's new coach, Mijailović moved to the left-back position.
 Mijailović played a total of 53 league games, in which he scored a total of two goals for Amkar.

 Return to Red Star Belgrade

 After five years of playing professional football in Poland and Russia, before which Mijailović played for Red Star, Red Star Belgrade was looking to bring back veterans from across borders.
 On 26 June 2013 Mijailović signed for Red Star Belgrade on a one-year contract.
 In 2015, he got suspended because of anonymous mails to Red Star Belgrade, in every letter first pasus formed this name – "Nikola Džoni" which is his nickname.

 International career

 He was part of the Serbia and Montenegro under-21 team which were runners-up at the 2004 UEFA European Under-21 Championship.
 Mijalović plays as captain for the Serbia national beach soccer team.
 As a defender he could achieve his first goal at the 2016 Euro Beach Soccer League Division B game against Moldova.